How Leading Organizations are Preparing Their Workforce for the Financial Cliff of Repayment

 NVIDIA

 Visual computing company NVIDIA may be one of the most generous employers offering student loan payment assistance, although only recent grads are eligible.
-Full- and part-time employees who have been at the company at least three months and have graduated within the past three years can receive up to $500 a month for a maximum total of $6,000 each year, with a lifetime maximum of $30,000.
-(If the required monthly payment on a student loan is less than $500 a month, NVIDIA makes the total payment.)
-In addition, NVIDIA offers student loan refinancing customized applications (through SoFi).
+Full- and part-time employees who have graduated within the past three years can receive up to $350 a month for a maximum total of $4,200 each year, with a lifetime maximum of $30,000.
+The company’s contributions are made directly to the employee’s loan servicer.
+NVIDIA also offers a robust suite of student loan coaching and tools at no cost to employees.

 PwC